-The Alps are a complex system of mountain ranges south-central Europe that extend about 1,000 km in a crescent shape along Italy’s common border with Slovenia, Austria, Switzerland, and France.
+The Alps are a complex system of mountain ranges in south-central Europe that extends about 1,000 km in a crescent shape along Italy’s common border with Slovenia, Austria, Switzerland, and France.

 As striking features of the natural environment, glaciers often play a role in the history and culture of the regions where they are found.

 “In the Alps, it is the glaciers which provide the clearest evidence of the changes wrought by global warming.
 In recent decades many Alpine glaciers have shrunk to half their earlier size, and by the end of the century all the glaciers of the Alps, with a few exceptions, may well have melted away.

 Temperatures in the Alps have risen by just under 2°C over the past 120 years, almost twice as much as the global average.
 And they are set to rise even more.